What you should know…

 - All companies limited by guarantee must be registered with Companies House, the Registrar of Companies in the UK.

 - A company limited by guarantee must have at least one director and one guarantor.
-A sole individual may assume both positions, or there can be multiple directors and guarantors.
-Information about all directors and guarantors will be available on public record.
+One person may assume both positions, or there can be multiple directors and guarantors.
+Information held on all directors and guarantors will be available on public record.

-- All limited companies must provide details of a registered office address during the company formation process.
-This is the official company address that is displayed on public record.
-It must be a full postal address in the country where your company is registered.
+- All limited companies must provide a physical address to be used as the registered office address in the country (jurisdiction) where your company is registered.

 - Standard Industrial Classification (SIC) codes should be supplied.
 These codes explain the nature of your company’s trading activities.
 You can have up to four SIC codes.

 - Information about People with Significant Control (PSCs) in the business should be provided.
 Normally, the directors and guarantors will be PSCs.